4kpros/go-crud/README.md

 # Key features

-- High performance: The API is designed to handle a high volume of requests with minimal latency.
+**- High performance:** The API is designed to handle a high volume of requests with minimal latency.

-- Scalable: The API can be easily scaled to accommodate increasing workloads.
+**- Scalable:** The API can be easily scaled to accommodate increasing workloads.

-- Well-structured: The API is well-documented and easy to use, with a consistent and intuitive interface.
+**- Well-structured:** The API is well-documented and easy to use, with a consistent and intuitive interface.

-- Reusable: The API can be easily integrated into multiple projects, reducing development time and effort.
+**- Reusable:** The API can be easily integrated into multiple projects, reducing development time and effort.

 # Use cases

-- Web applications: The API can be used to power web applications that need to access and manage data efficiently.
+**- Web applications:** The API can be used to power web applications that need to access and manage data efficiently.

-- Mobile applications: The API can be used to develop mobile applications that need to interact with a backend server.
+**- Mobile applications:** The API can be used to develop mobile applications that need to interact with a backend server.

 # To get started with the API, follow these steps:

-Clone the repository:
+Clone the repository

 `git clone https://github.com/your-username/go-api.git`